 Do not post confidential or proprietary information about The Mississippi University for Women, students, employees, or alumni.
 Employees must still follow the applicable federal requirements such as FERPA and HIPAA.
 Adhere to all applicable university privacy and confidentiality policies.

 When posting, be mindful of the copyright and intellectual property rights of others and of the university.
 Direct questions about fair use or copyrighted material should be directed to the university attorney.

 Do not use Mississippi University for Women or The W logos or any other university images or iconography on personal social media sites.

 Do not use Mississippi University for Women or The W name to promote a product, cause, or political party or candidate.

 Respect university time and property.
 University computers and time on the job are reserved for university- related business as approved by supervisors and in accordance with set university policies available on the Human Resources website.

 Obey the terms of service of any social media platform employed.

 Stick to your area of expertise.
 Do not provide information about other departments, schools or entities unless that information is provided from that entity’s website, social media site or personnel.
-Do not reference student names or other personnel without their permission.
+Do not reference student's personal information (email address, address, phone number, etc.) without their permission.